paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 (4) procurement and contracting planning, practices and policies;

+(5) the process and procedures to select an accident to investigate;

-(5) the extent to which the Board follows leading practices in selected management areas; and
+(6) the extent to which the Board follows leading practices in selected management areas; and

-(6) the extent to which the Board addresses management challenges in completing accident investigations.
+(7) the extent to which the Board addresses management challenges in completing accident investigations.

-**(c) Appropriate Congressional Committees.—** For purposes of this section the term “appropriate congressional committees” means the Committee on Commerce, Science and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.
+**(c) Appropriate Congressional Committees.—** For purposes of this section the term “appropriate congressional committees” means the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.

 ### Statutory Notes

 #### Amendments
+2018—Subsec. (b)(5) to (7).
+Pub.
+L. 115–254, § 1110(1), added par.
+(5) and redesignated former pars.
+(5) and (6) as (6) and (7), respectively.

+Subsec. (c).
+Pub.
+L. 115–254, § 1110(2), inserted comma after “Science”.

 2014—Subsec. (a).
 Pub.
 L. 113–188 struck out “at least annually, but may be conducted” after “Such evaluation and audit shall be conducted”.

 <a id="section-1139"></a>
 ## § 1139.
 Assistance to families of passengers involved in rail passenger accidents
-**(a) In General.—** As soon as practicable after being notified of a rail passenger accident within the United States involving a rail passenger carrier and resulting in a major loss of life, the Chairman of the National Transportation Safety Board shall—
+**(a) In General.—** As soon as practicable after being notified of a rail passenger accident within the United States involving a rail passenger carrier and resulting in any loss of life, and for which the National Transportation Safety Board will serve as the lead investigative agency, the Chairman of the National Transportation Safety Board shall—

 (1) designate and publicize the name and telephone number of a director of family support services who shall be an employee of the Board and shall be responsible for acting as a point of contact within the Federal Government for the families of passengers involved in the accident and a liaison between the rail passenger carrier and the families; and